Cluster and Node Management

 Add two nodes sql6 and sql7 to the participants list of the connectivity pool test_pool.
 The nodes have the IP address 111.1.1.1 and port number 4050 for listening.
 Specify the local IP address and port number 4050 to return to the client.

 ALTER CONNECTIVITY_POOL DROP PARTICIPANTS removes one or more nodes from the participant list of an existing connectivity pool.
-If you remove the last node of a connectivity pool, then the Ocient System removes the connectivity pool automatically.
+If you remove the last node of a connectivity pool, the Ocient System automatically removes the connectivity pool.

 All nodes must belong to a connectivity pool.
 The execution of this SQL statement does not permit the removal of a node such that it becomes an orphan.